johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 ## Locating Remote Multi-Signer Agents

-When an MSA receives a zone via zone transfer from the signer it will analyze the zone to see whether it contains an SIGNER RRset.
-If there is no SIGNER RRset the zone MUST be ignored by the MSA from the point-of-view of multi-signer synchronization.
+When an MSA receives a zone via zone transfer from the signer it will analyze the zone to see whether it contains an HSYNC RRset.
+If there is no HSYNC RRset the zone MUST be ignored by the MSA from the point-of-view of multi-signer synchronization.

-If, however, the zone does contain an SIGNER RRset then the MSA must analyze this RRset to identify the other MSAs for the zone via their target names in each SIGNER record.
-If any of the other MSAs listed in the SIGNER RRset is previously unknown to this MSA then secure communication with this other MSA must be established.
+If, however, the zone does contain an HSYNC RRset then the MSA must analyze this RRset to identify the other MSAs for the zone via their target names in each HSYNC record.
+If any of the other MSAs listed in the HSYNC RRset is previously unknown to this MSA then secure communication with this other MSA must be established.

-Secure communication can be achieved via various transports and it is up to the MSAs in the zone's SIGNER records to determine amongst themselves.
+Secure communication can be achieved via various transports and it is up to the MSAs in the zone's HSYNC records to determine amongst themselves.
 In this document we propose two transports: DNS and API.
 We also establish DNS as a baseline that MSAs MUST support to be compliant.